sbougerel/autosync-magit/README.md

 `.dir-locals.el`, you ensure that your private configuration does not depends on any particular project's location on a host, and you can set per-repository configuration.
-Use of the variable will be removed in version 0.3.0.
+Use of the variable will be removed in a future version.

 REPO_DIR is the top-level directory of the repository to synchronise.
 MESSAGE is the commit message to use when